minatafreshi/Kmeans_clustering/README.md

 ### License

-Kmeans_clustering is licensed under the MIT License - see the[LICENSE.md](LICENSE.md) file for details
+Kmeans_clustering is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details